Disclaimer: Don't own them!

 "Oui, she's…" He thought for a moment.
 How did she look now after so long?
-"She's got green eyes, auburn hair wit' some white strands…" He simply voiced how he remembered her, and it brought a smile to his face.
+"She's got green eyes, auburn hair wit' some white strands…" He simply voiced how he remembered her.

 He wasn't too sure anymore of who he was, because time had stopped for him ever since he decided to forget about her.
 "De name's Remy," he said, trying to give as little detail as possible.
 "I'm friends wit' her."

-"Sure you are," the old man said, beaming oddly.
+"Sure you are," the old man said, beaming.
 There seemed to be a bit of suspicion in his voice.
-"I hope you're here to pay the bill, buddy."
-Remy looked at him curiously.
-The man hesitated for a moment.
-"Second floor, fifth door to the left."
+"I hope you're here to pay the rent, buddy."
+The man hesitated for a moment but then gave in: "Second floor, fifth door to the left."